 - Which inputs are structured, and which arrive as messy documents or free text?

-- How will the team review logs, exceptions, and rollback events after launch?
+- How will the team review audit logs, latency, quality drift, and monthly failure patterns?

 Google Risk Box: Scaled Content and Thin Automation